 Provides a detailed overview of the major provisions of COBRA.

-Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of ERISA as it applies to the administration of employee pension and welfare benefit plans.
+Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of the Employee Retirement Income Security Act (ERISA) for the administration of retirement and health plans.

-Portability of Health Coverage (HIPAA) Frequently Asked Questions
+HIPAA Portability of Health Coverage and Nondiscrimination Requirements Frequently Asked Questions

 Your Employer's Bankruptcy: How Will it Affect Your Employee Benefits?
 (PDF)

-Provides information on bankruptcy's effect on pension and group health plans.
+Provides information on bankruptcy's effect on retirement and group health plans.

 Retirement and Health Care Coverage...Questions and Answers for Dislocated Workers (PDF)

-Provides answers to common questions asked by dislocated workers about their pension and health benefits.
+Provides answers to common questions asked by dislocated workers about their retirement and health benefits.

 Top 10 Ways to Make Your Health Benefits Work for You (Español)